15 Objectively Perfect Albums That Are Less Than Half an Hour Long

 Parting the Sea Between Brightness and Me by Touche Amore (20 mins)

-You can actually listen to anything Touché Amoré has put out in less than half an hour, but I invite you to view their three studio albums in terms of the evolution process of three-stage Pokémon: first they reveal their form (…To The Beat of a Dead Horse), then they define themselves (Parting the Sea…), and then they take on a whole other level of power (Is Survived By).
-Lyrically centred around the deterioration of relationships and finding comfort in being away from home while touring, Parting the Sea… opens with a track whose title is the tilde symbol – an abbreviated mark of suspension – and from then on it snaps like a twig trying to holding back the Colorado River and sweeps you away with it.
-It’s their “Charmeleon” moment that really sees Touché come into their own, defining their place within modern hardcore whilst also revealing just how much they were capable of.
-Emma Garland
+You can actually listen to anything Touché Amoré has put out in less than half an hour, but I invite you to view their three studio albums in terms of the evolution process of three-stage Pokémon: First they reveal their form (…To The Beat of a Dead Horse), then they define themselves (Parting the Sea…), and then they take on a whole other level of power (Is Survived By).
+Lyrically centered around the deterioration of relationships and finding comfort in being away from home while touring, Parting the Sea… opens with a track whose title is the tilde symbol—an abbreviated mark of suspension—and from then on it snaps like a twig trying to holding back the Colorado River and sweeps you away with it.
+It’s their “Charmeleon” moment that really sees Touché come into their own, defining their place within modern hardcore while also revealing just how much they were capable of. —Emma Garland

 Follow us on Twitter: @joe_zadeh, @ryanbassil, @emmagarland, @bain3z, @bobfoster83